klahrich/chiefhustler/content/diary/investing-diary-0020y.md

 - company guidance for 2022
 - income from property investments
 - gross margin (12.4% for the last nine months)

+Note: I tried contacting management but was not successful.

 ## Links